 Do remember that Apple Podcasts is a Search Engine.

 Help your potential audience find you in their favorite podcast search engine.
 This is not a small suggestion: hear me now and believe me on the next slide.
 Connect your show to Apple Podcasts so you’re findable in the legal space.

 Even though Spotify says they’re the #1 podcast distributor, nearly 90% of our legal audience comes through Apple.

 This is our chart over time of user agents requesting episodes.
 User agents (agents like your podcast player, working on behalf of you, the user) are the robots that deliver episodes listeners download, and then report back to us “Hey, I sent your show to someone.”

 The blue is Apple’s user agents.
 There’s no second place.
 The legal industry seems to have a very strong preference for Apple.
-Over 90% of OUR downloads come through Apple users.
-So, I recommend, to help your show find a legal audience, take the time to work through the multi-step process to get your show on Apple Podcasts.
+Over 80% of OUR downloads come through Apple users.
+So, I recommend, in order to help your show find a legal audience, take the time to work through the multi-step process to get your show on Apple Podcasts.

 Listeners are motivated to listen ONCE because of the topic.

 But then they STAY with a show because they like the hosts.

 All three shows represented on this panel are podcasts that people tend to stay with – their subscriber to download ratio is high, implying these three have established a rapport with their audiences.